TeskaLabs/asab/doc/tutorial/web/rest/asab.webservice.md

 To do this, inherit instead from bspump.BSPumpApplication and add service, connections and pipelines as usual.

-#### ./myrestapi/crud/handler.py
+#### ./myrestapi/tutorial/handler.py

+The handler is where HTTP Rest calls are handled and transformed into the actual (internal) service calls.
+From another perspective, the handler should contain only translation between REST calls and service interface.
+No actual 'business logic' should be here.
-The handler is where we define the operations our microservice will be able to perform.
-As the name suggests, here we handle incoming requests and return the results back to the caller.
-It is strongly suggested, that we do these CRUD methods one by one and test them straight away (the way we do this, we create a Handler method for creating first, then we create its Service method right after, and finally we test using Postman), if you did not set up your database test instance yet, now will be time to do it.
+It is strongly suggested,
+that we do these CRUD methods one by one and test them straight away (the way we do this, we create a Handler method for creating first, then we create its Service method right after, and finally we test using Postman), if you did not set up your database test instance yet, now will be time to do it.
 If you struggle, check section below, where we use docker